pablode/guc-tests/tests/README.md

 Minor observations:
 * **Brightness differences**
-Most notably in the glTF-Asset-Generator tests.
-Between UsdPreviewSurface and the glTF PBR, the specular response may be the cause (see MetalRoughSpheresNoTextures).
-Differences between MaterialX and the glTF reference renders may be caused by their lighting setups.
+Between the UsdPreviewSurface and glTF PBR shading models, the specular response is most likely the cause (see MetalRoughSpheresNoTextures).
-* **Shadowing differences**
-For instance, in the AlphaBlendModeTest.
-These can be attributed to the different handling of shadows in HdStorm's MaterialX integration.
 * **Missing transmission color attenuation**
 For instance, in the TransmissionTest sample model.
 This seems to be a current limitation of HdStorm's MaterialX integration.
 * **TextureSettingsTest seems to fail**